Peter Sutcliffe: Charge, trial and conviction

 Sutcliffe was charged on Sunday 4 January 1981.
-The fact of his arrest and charge was announced to the media by West Yorkshire Police in a late night news conference, at which grinning police chiefs said they were "absolutely delighted" with developments.
+The fact of his arrest and charge was announced to the media by West Yorkshire Police in a late-night news conference, at which grinning police chiefs said they were "absolutely delighted" with developments.
 Their conduct was later criticised as having given newspapers and other media an effective green light to publish background material about Sutcliffe, that went against traditional norms of contempt of court.
 Indeed, this contributed directly to the strictness of the Contempt of Court Act 1981.
 Sutcliffe first appeared at court at Dewsbury on Monday 5 January, while a large, hostile crowd gathered outside.

 At his trial that May, Sutcliffe pleaded not guilty to thirteen charges of murder, but guilty to manslaughter on the grounds of diminished responsibility.
 The basis of his defence was that he claimed to be the tool of God's will.
 Sutcliffe said he had heard voices that ordered him to kill prostitutes while working as a gravedigger, which he claimed originated from the headstone of a Polish man, Bronisław Zapolski, and that the voices were that of God.

 Sutcliffe pleaded guilty to seven charges of attempted murder.
 The prosecution intended to accept his plea after four psychiatrists diagnosed him with paranoid schizophrenia, but the trial judge, Justice Sir Leslie Boreham, demanded an unusually detailed explanation of the prosecution's reasoning.
 After a two-hour representation by the Attorney-General, Sir Michael Havers, a ninety-minute lunch break and another forty minutes of legal discussion, Justice Boreham rejected the diminished responsibility plea and the expert testimonies of the psychiatrists, insisting that the case should be dealt with by a jury.
 The trial proper was set to commence on 5 May 1981.

 Sutcliffe's trial lasted two weeks, and despite the efforts of his counsel, James Chadwin QC, Sutcliffe was found guilty of murder on all counts and was sentenced to twenty concurrent sentences of life imprisonment.
 The jury rejected the evidence of four psychiatrists who gave testimony that Sutcliffe had paranoid schizophrenia, possibly influenced by the evidence of a prison officer who heard him say to his wife that if he convinced people he was mad, he might get ten years in a "loony bin".

-He spent the next 10 days at Wormwood Scrubs before being transferred to HM Prison Parkhurst on 2 June 1981.
+Sutcliffe spent the next ten days at Wormwood Scrubs before being transferred to HM Prison Parkhurst on 2 June 1981.

 Justice Boreham declared that Sutcliffe was beyond redemption and expressed the hope that he would never be released from prison.
 He recommended a minimum of thirty years before parole eligibility, suggesting that Sutcliffe would not be free until at least 2011.
 However, on 16 July 2010, the High Court imposed a whole life tariff on Sutcliffe, ensuring he would never be released.
 After his trial, Sutcliffe acknowledged two additional attacks, although he was not prosecuted for those offences.